 PHOTOSYNTHESIS & CROP SYSTEMS BIOLOGY

-Xinyou's research aims to address topical questions in, and to narrow knowledge gaps between, crop science and plant biology.
+Xinyou's research addresses topical questions in, and to narrow knowledge gaps between, crop science and plant biology.
 Various analytical and computational models have been developed not only for predictions but more for generating hypotheses amenable to experimental testing.
 Such combined experimental and modelling research, often having interdisciplinary features, has covered photosynthesis, photothermal response of flowering, genotype-to-phenotype relationships, and crop productivity and resource use efficiency in the context of climate change.
-These activities, defining the Centre's theme "Crop Systems Biology", have resulted in two books (see the picture above), and more than 120 refereed journal papers and 30 invited speeches in international symposia.
+These activities, defining the Centre's "Crop Photosynthesis" and "Crop Systems Biology" themes, have resulted in two books (see the picture above), and more than 120 refereed journal papers and 30 invited speeches in international symposia.

 - Inspired by the work of Prof. Graham Farquhar, Xinyou extended the electron transport limited part of the FvCB (Farquhar-von Caemmerer-Berry) photosynthesis model.
 The extended model is the generalised form for both NADPH- and ATP-determined formulae of the FvCB model.
 Combined with routine biophysical and gas-exchange measurements, the generalised model can be used to quantify the fraction of alternative electron pathways.
 The most striking difference between C3 and C4 photosynthesis lies in the fraction for cyclic electron transport and its associated inter-photosystem excitation partitioning (see his papers in Plant, Cell & Environ 2004, 2006, 2012).